DamoM73/turtle_vid_tute/lesson_3.md

     my_ttl.left(degrees)
 ```

-### Remove calculations from 'meat space'
+### No 'meat space' calculations

 In creating our hexagon, how did we know that degrees needed to be 60?

 You may have worked it out in your head, or you calculated it using a calculator.
 But both of these approaches are flawed.

 - head calculations can be incorrect
 - time is wasted in getting a calculator.

 We can do the calculations directly in Python.

-The values assigned to `degrees` is `360` divided by the number assigned to `sides`.
-In code we would write that as `degrees = 306 / sides`
+The value assigned to `degrees` is `360` divided by the number assigned to `sides`.
+In code we would write that as `degrees = 360 / sides`

 Let's put that into our code at line `5`: